jun-e/jun-etan.com/src/research.md

   - 2022 - Feminist Technology Playground (by Association for Progressive Communications, Women's Rights Programme, and Numun Fund)
   - 2021/2022 - Feminist Principles for Digital Justice Working Group (by DAWN and IT for Change)
   - 2021 - Digital Rights in Society Global South-North Algorithmic Governance Working Group (by Paris Peace Forum and Initiate)
-  - 2015 - present - Board of Directors of the Centre of Environment, Technology & Development, Malaysia (CETDEM).
+  - 2015-2022 - Board of Directors of the Centre of Environment, Technology & Development, Malaysia (CETDEM).

 ### Research Ideas
 Part of my work as a researcher is to write research proposals when I'm bidding for projects or research work.
 These proposals often take a long time to craft and to tailor to the application.
 Due to the breadth of my research interests I'm also often making proposals that are outside of my comfort zone, adding to the time spent on each proposal.
 Instead of letting the rejected proposals languish in some corner of my hard disk, I'm celebrating them and posting some of them up here for interested folks to take a look.
 I've not updated any of them, so here they are frozen in their time and context (without the name of the institution that I was originally applying for - and I also added my contact details to each file):